honmanyau/study-notes/JavaScript.md

 ### Polyfilling

 The act of replicating new features in the language using code that is compatible with older browsers.
 Notable example: https://github.com/es-shims/es6-shim.

+### Scope

+The result of a process in which, for a given location in some code, a set of rules for storing and retrieving variables is determined.

 ### Transpiling